How Installment Loans Affect Your Credit Score

 Installment Loans and You

 Installment loans are not inherently good or bad.
 It all depends on your ability to handle debt and whether or not you understand the terms of your loan.
-You can use an installment loan to consolidate debt and build credit simultaneously, so long as you do so to pay off existing debt, not to create more, and so long as you have found a loan that provides a better interest rate and timeline.
+You can use an online installment loan to consolidate debt and build credit simultaneously, so long as you do so to pay off existing debt, not to create more, and so long as you have found a loan that provides a better interest rate and timeline.
 The perks of this process, and of taking out a loan in general to build your credit profile, will outweigh most cons so long as you borrow responsibly.